SolomonAmaning/chatml/README.md

 ## Medical Note Summarization API incorporating ChatML Custom Dataset Processing

 This project provides a **Flask-based API** to process medical notes, extract meaningful sections, and generate summaries using **OpenAI's GPT-3.5-turbo** model.
 It also formats the extracted information and summaries into a structured ChatML format.
+The motivation for this is to prepare dataset in this format for fine tuning.

 ---